-- 5. The Committee observed that Colombia was acting upon its commitments under Action 14, including through engaging health service providers, health surveillance, social protection, recreation and sports sectors, education, municipalities, organisations of persons with disabilities in strengthening, developing, delivery, monitoring and follow up of assistance to mine victims and other persons with disabilities, and by the followings: - a.
-Six circulars, decrees and resolutions were issued by the government in bringing improvements in assistance provided to mine victims including in areas of administrative processes, health and rehabilitation, sexual and reproductive rights, inclusive education and provision of education in a non-discriminatory approach, and the right to employment and work in public entities; - b.
-A total of COP \$ 1.8 billion was allocated to victims in 2017, with COP \$ 16,000,000,000 to health sector with a focus to increase access to health services for victims of armed conflict, including COP \$ 6,370,000,000 for psychological support of mines/explosive remnants of war victims, and; - c.
-The Ministry of Labour had started bringing adjustments to labour policies to ensure persons with disabilities have access to reasonable and decent employment and work.
+- 5. The Committee concluded that Colombia was acting upon its commitments under Action 14, including through engaging health service providers, health surveillance, social protection, recreation and sports sectors, education, municipalities, organisations of persons with disabilities in strengthening, developing, delivery, monitoring and follow up of assistance to mine victims and other persons with disabilities, and by the followings: - (a) Six circulars, decrees and resolutions were issued by the government in bringing improvements in assistance provided to mine victims including in areas of administrative processes, health and rehabilitation, sexual and reproductive rights, inclusive education and provision of education in a non-discriminatory approach, and the right to employment and work in public entities; - (b) A total of COP \$ 1.8 billion was allocated to the Victims Unit in 2017, COP \$ 16,000,000,000 allocated to the health sector with a focus to increase access to health services for victims of armed conflict and COP \$ 6,370,000,000 for psychological support of mines/explosive remnants of war victims, and; - (c) The Ministry of Labour had started bringing adjustments to labour policies to ensure persons with disabilities have access to reasonable and decent employment and work.